visualopsholdings/nodes-irc/README.md

 like T4G's in AWS, or on a Raspberry Pi 4/5.

-This "plugin" can run on a Visual Ops server and provides simple IRC access to Visual Ops allowing for any IRC client or IRC server to talk to Visual Ops vs IRC.
+This "plugin" can run on a Visual Ops server and provides simple IRC access to Visual Ops allowing for any IRC client or IRC server to talk to Visual Ops via IRC.

 An Open Source version of Visual Ops called "Nodes" is being developed, but for now at least this small part of the server, the IRC protocol is available to build and use.